wp-plugins/feedweb/Readme.txt

 ﻿=== Feedweb ===
 Contributors: Feedweb
-Tags: blog, rate, rating, network, feedback, article, aggregator, aggregation, content management, post, page, public, opinion, research, flash, widget, media, press, news, politics, society, social, question, answer, survey, poll, polling, vote, voting, stats, discussion, controversy, cooperation, view, comments, community, statistics, syndication, marketing, admin, sidebar, plugin, publishing
+Tags: blog, rate, rating, network, feed, feedback, article, aggregator, aggregation, content management, post, page, public, opinion, research, flash, widget, media, press, news, politics, society, social, question, answer, survey, poll, polling, vote, voting, stats, discussion, controversy, cooperation, view, comments, community, statistics, syndication, marketing, admin, sidebar, plugin, publishing
 Requires at least: 3.0
 Tested up to: 3.4.2
 Stable Tag: 1.6.2

-Expose your blog to the Feedweb readers community.
+Expose your blog to the Feedweb readers’ community.
 Promote your views.
 Get a comprehensive and detailed feedback from your readers.

 == Description ==

-The Blog Rating Plugin is a simple and easy way to promote your views, improve your blog and to contribute to the Feedweb Research Network.
+The Feedweb Plugin is a simple and easy way to promote your blog, improve it and to contribute to the Feedweb Research Network.
 The plugin helps you expose your blog to the Feedweb Readers' Community, and participate in various public opinion research projects.

-After activating the plugin you can freely insert customized blog rating widgets in your selected posts, choose questions you want to ask your readers, and receive a comprehensive, detailed and precise feedback from them.
+After activating the plugin you can freely insert customized widgets in your selected posts for blog ratings, choose questions you want to ask your readers and receive a comprehensive, detailed and precise feedback about your blog!

 The Blog Rating Widget is an attractive animated visual element that will improve your ratings!
-It is built using a cutting-edge Flash and HTML5 technology with the highest privacy and security standards, and enterprise-level quality.
+It is built using cutting-edge Flash and HTML5 technology, meets the highest privacy and security standards and enterprise-level quality.

 Requires WordPress 3.0 and PHP 5.

-More information at [Feedweb Readers Community](http://feedweb.net) website.
+For more information go to [Feedweb Readers Community](http://feedweb.net) website.

-NOTE: The plugin works perfectly with Firefox, Chrome and Opera browsers.
-We strongly recommend not to use IE.
+NOTE: The plugin is compatible with Firefox, Chrome and Opera browsers.
+We strongly recommend not using Internet Explorer.
-Feedweb may be incompatible with the 'Digg Digg' and 'Widget Builder' plugins.

 Please [contact us](mailto://contact@feedweb.net) if you experience any problems with our plugin.

 = Translators =